SentryPeer/SentryPeer/README.md

 ### Docker

-You can build the latest version of SentryPeer with [Docker](https://www.docker.com/).
+You can run the latest version of SentryPeer with [Docker](https://www.docker.com/).
 The latest version is available from [Docker Hub](https://hub.docker.com/r/sentrypeer/sentrypeer/).
 Or build yourself:

     sudo docker build -t sentrypeer .